22 Recursion and fixed points

 }

-After the recursive call returns, there is still work to do: multiply the result by n.
-This means the function cannot forget about the current frame while waiting for the recursive call.
-Every frame must be kept alive until the recursion bottoms out.
+After the recursive call returns, there is still work left: multiply the result by n.
+That pending multiplication means R cannot discard the current frame while waiting for the recursion to bottom out; every single frame in the chain must stay alive, holding onto its local n, until the deepest call finally returns 1 and the whole tower of deferred multiplications collapses upward.

-A tail-recursive version moves the multiplication into an accumulator argument, so the recursive call is the very last thing the function does:
+A tail-recursive version eliminates that pending work by threading the partial answer through an accumulator argument, so the recursive call becomes the very last operation the function performs:

 factorial_tail <- function(n, acc = 1) {